 Frequently Asked Questions

-Can I freeze tangyuan?
+Can I Freeze Tangyuan?

 Yes, you can!
 You can freeze the unboiled tang yuan.
 When you are ready to serve just drop them in a pot of boiling water and boil until they float to the surface.
 Serve as normal!